mavlink/mavlink-devguide/en/services/component_information.md

 ## Translation

-At high-level, metadata translation works as following:
+At high-level, metadata translation works as follows:

 - The metadata provider sets the `translationUri` in [general metadata file](#COMP_METADATA_TYPE_GENERAL) for each metadata type that supports translation.
   There is no CRC for the resource pointed to by this URI, as translations might change independently of metadata (for example, adding or changing translations for a particular language, or adding translations for a new language).